 Many of these facilities have doctors and dentists that speak Spanish, English, and other languages.
 These medical officials are very professional and can handle any case that might arise during your stay.
 Some of the facilities in the area are, Hospital Costa Adeje, Hospiten Sur, Hospiten Bellevue, Hospiten Tamaragua and Hospiten Rambla.

-- Weather: The winter weather in Tenerife (Spain) will normally be warm during the day, but can be chilly during the night.
+- Weather: The fall, winter, and spring weather in Tenerife (Spain) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Tenerife (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.